guptayush2112/MainsDetector/README.md

 a.
 The circuit can be seen along with clear details and components.

 b.
-You can directly see the circuit simulation in the Simulation Results.png file that I have added.
+You can directly see the circuit simulation in the Simulation Results.jpg file that I have added.
 OR
 b.
-If you want to simulate it yourself, follow the instructions you'll see written below the circuit for successful simulations.
+If you want to simulate it yourself, follow the instructions_MustRead.txt file for successful simulations.

-3) For your reference & as a screenshot proof that the circuit is correct & working, I have added the Simulation Results.png screenshot to show the required successful simualations.
+3) For your reference and as a screenshot proof that the circuit is correct & working, I have added the Simulation Results.jpg screenshot to show the required successful simualations.